LeonLow97-Sandbox/javascript-data-structures-and-algorithms/14-tree-traversal/README.md

 - Create a variable to store the values of nodes visited.
 - Store the root of the BST in a variable called current.
 - Write a helper function which accepts a node.
   - If the node has a left property, call the helper function with the left property on the node.
   - If the node has a right property, call the helper function with the right property on the node.
   - Push the value of the node to the variable that stores the values
   - Invoke the helper function with the current variable.
 - Return the array of values.

+## DFS InOrder (Steps - Recursively)

+- Create a variable to store the values of nodes visited.
+- Store the root of the BST in a variable called current.
+- Write a helper function which accepts a node.
+  - If the node has a left property, call the helper function with the left property on the node.
+  - Push the value of the node to the variable that stores the values
+  - If the node has a right property, call the helper function with the right property on the node.
+  - Invoke the helper function with the current variable.
+- Return the array of values.